Strategy of Breakthrough for Health and Wealth

 Health Example:

-• 20% of your lifestyle habits drive 80% of your vitality.
+• Approximately 20% of your lifestyle habits account for 80% of your overall vitality.

 3. The Golden Domino